hookflash/hcs-stack-customer-oauth/README.md

 Test against Sandbox
 --------------------

-Go to the sandbox at [http://fly.hookflash.me/providers](fly.hookflash.me/providers) and follow instructions.
+Go to the **oAuth Identity Provider Sandbox** url that you were given.